 6) House of Medusa (Garden Setting)

-Portions are generous, service is friendly, and the courtyard is a sanctuary from the morning bustle.
+Portions are generous, service is friendly, and the courtyard acts as a sanctuary from the morning bustle.

 7) Four Seasons Hotel Istanbul at Sultanahmet — Avlu